Ginj-capture/Ginj/readme.md

 Please review [Ginj's privacy policy](https://github.com/Ginj-capture/Ginj/blob/master/privacy.md).
 In short, Ginj does not spy on you, but the auto-update process connects back to Ginj's website to check for availability of a new version.
 If you configure sharing via third party services, their respective privacy policies apply of course.

+(*) Starting July 14, 2020 starting Jing just throws an error now saying "Jing's is not really sure what happened", then asking for Details gives "Jing Warning - The API returned an error when calling: "Screencast.User.GinInfo" this version of the Screencast API is no longer supported".